ligenchang/p5_CarND-Vehicle-Detection/README.md

 ![alt text][image4]

-Here I show how it looks like with scaling with 2 and the sampling rate is 64:
+Here I show how it looks like with scaling with 1 and the sampling rate is 64:

 ![alt text][image5]

-This image is for sampling rate with 128:
+This image is for scaling rate equal to 2:

 ![alt text][image6]